 Make sure that you have share icons on your blog so that your readers can easily share your content to social media channels, especially Pinterest.

 Pinterest is similar to Google in that it’s a search engine – people search on Pinterest for everything from everyday inspiration to business advice.
 Which means it’s a great place to share your blog content!

-And if you’re needing to up your Pinterest game, Pin Potential* is a great place to start.
+And if you’re needing to up your Pinterest game, Pin Potential is a great place to start.
+(I am a Pin Potential affiliate so if you use this link and decide to purchase the membership, I will receive a small commission at no cost to you.)
 The membership will teach you how to use Pinterest to its fullest potential AND the best ways to leverage content marketing for growth of your brand and business.
 Through Pin Potential you get access to Pinterest trainings PLUS master classes with leading industry experts, monthly coaching calls, an exclusive Facebook group, and an exclusive Tailwind Tribe.
 The community alone is worth its weight in gold!